Community detection for binary graphical models in high dimension: Proofs of the structural results

-The reason to study the simultaneous covariance matrix is that it serves as a proxy to get the asymptotics of the one unit time-lagged covariance matrix $\Sigma^{(1)}$.
+The reason to study the simultaneous covariance matrix is that it serves as a proxy for getting the asymptotics of the 1-lagged covariance matrix $\Sigma^{(1)}$.
 Indeed, we have the following relation:

 \begin{proposition} $\Sigma^{(1)}=(1-\lambda)A^N \Sigma^{(0)}$. \end{proposition} \begin{proof} By conditioning with respect to $\mathcal{F}_0$ in Equation \eqref{eq:Sigma1:matrix:notation} and then using \eqref{eq:centered:p:theta}, one has